(approved by the Board of Directors on 07/11/2017, minutes no. 77)

 GEROM

-GEROM – German-Italian Terminology Portal (GEROM Project): lexical and textual platform, bilingual and dynamic, to support the analysis and translation of texts on topics of politics, society and culture of German and Italian speaking countries (responsible scientific: teacher Fabio Proia)
+GEROM – German-Italian Terminology Portal (GEROM Project): lexical and textual platform, bilingual and dynamic, to support the analysis and translation of texts on topics of politics, society and culture of German and Italian speaking countries (responsible scientific: lecturer Fabio Proia)